 Negotiating With Your Employer, Get What You Want

-Negotiating With Your Employer, What You Want, its a skill, worth obtaining.
 When there is more than one person involved, actions are almost always preceded by negotiations, whether that’s with friends, family or colleagues, your managers, human resources.
 The question isn’t whether you negotiate, but how well do you negotiate?
 But still avoiding dismissal or being forced to resign.
 There is a skill in getting what you want, to know you cannot do any better, but still keep the relationships that are important still working.
 Anybody can threaten, be abusive, stamp their feet, this is not a skill ,this is just somebody who is childish or a bully.

 Pay rises, terms and conditions of employment, dismissals, resignations, relocations, promotions, holidays, warnings, the list is endless Negotiation is critical for any group venture or project, be it a company outing or an email campaign, but in the workplace your ability to negotiate is equal to your success and happiness on the job.
 It’s a skill and an art, involving some practical tips and methodologies, but also a great deal of psychological insight.